Human Nutrition and Dietetics

 In most states, graduates also must obtain licensure or certification to practice.
 View more information about state licensure requirements

 Course requirements and a semester-by-semester degree plan for Human Nutrition and Dietetics can be found in the UA Course Catalog.
 View the printable 2023-2024 checksheet and 2023-2024 eight-semester degree plan.
-An archive of past PDFs of the checksheets and semester-by-semester degree plans available in Box.
+An archive of past checksheets and semester-by-semester degree plans is available in Box.

 How can a Human Nutrition and Dietetics student be involved?